-Voice Mail Marketing – Similar to Text/SMS and varies greatly with frequency.
+Voice Mail Marketing – Similar to Text/SMS and varies greatly with frequency and timing.

 Take imperfect action to create some traction

 Deliver real value – I cannot overstate this enough, create content that people want to consume!
 Solve a problem and speak to the pain of your ideal customer.
-Produce content that is funny or interesting and educational.
-But it always has to be worth their time or don’t bother putting it online.
+Produce content that is funny or at least interesting and educational.
+But it always has to be worth their time or you shouldn’t bother putting it online.

-Add your personality – Put your personality into everything you do, that will attract far more people then trying to please them all.
+Add your personality – Put your personality into everything you do, that will attract far more people than trying to please them all.
 Which often attracts no one at all.
-You’ll notice that every single piece of content I create, a little bit of my personality is in there too.
-I joke around, I’m sarcastic and I’m blunt – my personality isn’t for the timid or the prudish.
+For example, you’ll notice that in every single piece of content I create, a little bit of my personality is in there too.
+I joke around, I’m sarcastic and I’m blunt – my personality isn’t for the timid, the easily offended, or the prudish.
 And it’s definitely not for someone without a good sense of humor.

 Content with clarity – Keep a clear goal in mind when creating content.
-Ask yourself when writing or recording videos, is this shit really relevant to my ideal customer?
+Ask yourself when writing or recording videos, is this shit really relevant to your ideal customer?
 Then it becomes much easier when looking at topics whether or not to spend time working on it.
-If it doesn’t fit, its out!
+If it doesn’t fit, it’s out!

-I could probably almost write another long article just on the actionable steps alone.
-Maybe I will.
+So this could easily be another long article just on the actionable steps alone.
+Actually there is another article, Digital Marketing Basics Part 3.
 But right now you have some basic knowledge that you can start using right now to make a difference in your marketing today.
-That counts for something, right?

 In any case, I again want to point out that Amy Jordan, Founder of POP Content has served as the inspiration for these articles.
 She knows her shit and she’s pretty damn cute too – a winning combination!